14 November 2007

 - Yes, they have a nest somewhere near here but only in spring.
 Their nest is the babies’ bed.
 The adults don’t live in the nest themselves.

-- They are ignoring that loud, whining red-tailed hawk because he’s their kid.
+- They are ignoring that loud, whining hawk because he’s their kid.
 He has to learn to hunt and if they feed him he will never learn.
 He thinks begging will break their resolve.

 Today the red-tails were busy, busy.
 Hunting.
-A cold front is coming tonight and they had to eat today because they don’t know how long the bad weather will last.
-Better face the storm with a full stomach.
+A cold front is coming tonight and they had to eat today because they don’t know how long bad weather will last.
+Better to face the storm with a full stomach.
 In winter it’s a matter of life and death.